coderanger/talk-ideas/kubernetes.md

 ## Elevator Pitch

-Kubernetes has been rapidly gaining steam as a deployment platform and infrastructure management tool, and has a well-earned reputation as a powerful, flexible, and useful tool.
+Kubernetes has been rapidly gaining steam as a deployment platform and infrastructure management framework, and has a well-earned reputation as a powerful, flexible, and useful tool.
 But as with all new technology, there is always an other shoe that needs dropping.
 In this talk we'll go over the many steps needed to get from a basic web application deployed on an out-of-the-box Kubernetes